Click below to hear the audio version, listening time 12 minutes.

 Mary’s first rude awakening, as a young girl, was to find soldiers in the bedroom she shared with her younger sister, arrived to arrest her father and his family in the middle of the night.
 An imperious, fearless aunt managed to wrest the girls from the soldiers and take care of them until they could be reunited with their parents.

 But it was two soldiers with guns in their hands barging toward their bedside like red exclamation points topped by gold epaulets … Love in an extremity, such as this was, an embrace in the middle of the night, surrounded by soldiers, is like a blue flame in the midst of darkness.
 (46-49)

 In Mary’s time even the most aristocratically adorned women were often treated as chattels.
 Before the age of twenty she was traded in as a highly presentable and nubile young wife for a rich drunkard more than three times her age, in exchange for resolving some financial problems for less loving relatives.
 She was expected to be grateful for this excellent match which appalled and violated her at all levels.
-Her husband loved her in so far as he was able, but not enough to give up his suit when he realized how repugnant he was to her.
-‘No one considered the sentiments of my heart’ (77).
+Her husband loved her in so far as he was able, but not enough to give up his suit when he realized how repugnant he was to her:

 But Mary Granville Pendarves had a more tender, a more painfully conscious understanding of the damage that had been done to her.
 (93)

 Her innocence is attacked but not destroyed and she finds ways to nurture it and herself through it: ‘On the beaches near the castle she searched for shells’ (90).
 One night in her early twenties, her husband staggered in reeling and reeking after a binge, slurring about what a good wife she was and how he wanted to rewrite his will in her favour.
 Good wife that she was, she encouraged him to go and sleep for the night instead.
 He never woke up, depriving her of a fortune but giving her freedom and a modest pension.